Allison Thomas, MT-BC – Owner – Program Director – Music Therapist

 I graduated from Radford University with a bachelor’s degree in Music Therapy and a minor in American Sign Language.
 I completed my internship in Lafayette, Indiana where I served 15 groups across elementary, middle and high schools as well as individual sessions for people receiving waiver services.
 I am Director of Clinical Operations at Mainstay and am responsible for Client Referrals and Therapist’s Schedules on top of a full time clinical caseload.
 I have experience working with intellectual and developmental disabilities, school aged children, older adults, dementia, Alzheimer’s, and memory care patients.

-Tony Beuchel, MT-BC – Supervising Music Therapist – Basic DIRFloortime Provider
+Tony Beuchel, MT-BC – Music Therapy Supervisor – Basic DIRFloortime Provider

 phone: 260-494-1624 ext.
 513